gkv311/sview/docs/INSTALL.md

 yum install ffmpeg-devel
 ~~~~~

-On Windows and Mac OS X please refer to official documentation for each project.
+On Windows and macOS please refer to official documentation for each project.
-Notice that DevIL and FreeImage libraries are optional and need not for building sView
+Notice that DevIL and FreeImage libraries are optional and are not required for building sView
 (libraries are loaded dynamically if available).

 ## II.
-Makefile on Linux
+Makefile (Linux, macOS, Android)

 Current Makefile has been written only for DEB/RPM source packages
 and lacks configuration flexibility (means there NO any ./configure and so on).